Skip to main content

 Common side effects of Concerta vs. Vyvanse

-Common side effects of Concerta include stomach pain, appetite and weight loss, headache, dry mouth, nausea, insomnia, anxiety, dizziness, irritability, and increased sweating.
+Common side effects of Concerta include stomach pain, reduced appetite, weight loss, headache, dry mouth, nausea, insomnia, anxiety, dizziness, irritability, and increased sweating.

-Common side effects of Vyvanse in people with ADHD include appetite and weight loss, anxiety, dizziness, dry mouth, irritability, insomnia, nausea, vomiting, and stomach pain.
+Common side effects of Vyvanse in people with ADHD include reduced appetite, weight loss, anxiety, dizziness, dry mouth, irritability, insomnia, nausea, vomiting, and stomach pain.
 In people with binge eating disorder, the most common Vyvanse side effects are dry mouth, insomnia, appetite loss, increased heart rate, jitters, constipation, and anxiety.

 Allergic reactions are rare.
 If you have symptoms of an allergic reaction, such as hives, difficulty breathing, or facial swelling, get emergency medical help immediately.